AliSoftware/Dip/README.md

 ### Auto-Injection

-Auto-injection lets your resolve all the dependencies of the instance (created manually or resolved by container) with just one call, also allowing a simpler syntax to register circular dependencies.
+Auto-injection lets your resolve all the dependencies of the instance resolved by container with just one call, also allowing a simpler syntax to register circular dependencies.

 ```swift
 protocol Server {